Home-Electricity-Manager/Smart-Plug/README.md

 //
 ~~~
 ESP8266WebServer class is used for the methods of the webserver.
 80 declares the network
-port used for the webserver, which is default for HTML.
+port used for the webserver, which is default for HTML

-The EnergyMonitor class contains the methods used to calculate the RMS value of Current.
+EnergyMonitor class contains the methods used to calculate the RMS value of Current

+WiFiUDP class declares an object used for the UDP connection

+NTPClient class uses a constructor taking in the UDP object, NTPServer and the Time Offset
+that is declred in the constants above